-Cats are independent creatures.
-It may be no surprise to see your kitten or adult cat enjoying some quiet time alone in the window.
-Our pets make wonderful companions and there is nothing like spending quality time with our furry friends.
-While your cat may like more alone time than your dog, it is easy to forget that they may still get separation anxiety when you’re away from home.
+Cats are famously independent creatures.
+It’s probably no surprise seeing your cat enjoying hours of quiet time alone in the window or even hidden away under the bed.
+But while your cat may like more alone time than your dog, it is easy to forget that they are still at risk of separation anxiety when you’re away from home.

 What is cat separation anxiety?

-- Attention seeking behavior like the destruction of carpet or furniture
+- Attention-seeking actions, like the destruction of carpet or furniture

-- Behavior changes that differ or change when you’re home versus when you’re gone
+- Behaviors that differ or change when you’re home versus when you’re gone

 - Cat trees or cat condos